ml5js/ml5-website-v02-docsify/docs/reference/facemesh.md

   - _flipHorizontal_
     - Boolean: Flip the result horizontally.
 Defaults to false.
   - _runtime_
-    - String: The runtime to use. "mediapipe" (default) or "tfjs".

-  For using custom or offline models:

-  - _solutionPath_
-    - String: The file path or URL to the model.

-  Options for face detection:

-  - _maxFacess_
-    - Number: The maximum number of faces to detect.
-Defaults to 2.
-  - _refineLandmarks_
-    - Boolean: Refine the landmarks.
-Defaults to false.
-  - _flipHorizontal_
-    - Boolean: Flip the result horizontally.
-Defaults to false.
-  - _runtime_
-    - String: The runtime to use. "mediapipe" (default) or "tfjs".
+    - String: The runtime to use. "tfjs" (default) or "mediapipe".

   For using custom or offline models: